 It's important to note that there are currently ongoing industry discussions around how best to introduce and implement the new 5 year contract term as defined under APRA's requirements.
-For this reason, the first release of Income Protection CORE will not include this.
+For this reason, the releases in 2021 of Income Protection CORE will not include this.

-In this brochure, we'll guide you through an overview of Income Protection, and introduce you to the benefits of Income Protection CORE designed on a standard guaranteed renewable basis.
+In this brochure, we'll guide you through an overview of the pre October 2021 Income Protection, and walk you through the benefits of Income Protection CORE, designed on a standard guaranteed renewable basis.